- Blog Categories

 3. Online or Digital Media

 This comprises of the self-paced learning conducted online or through varied forms of digital media.
-You can customise your learning and educational opportunities according to your needs and suitability with the help of technology.
+You can customize your learning and educational opportunities according to your needs and suitability with the help of technology.
 There are numerous educational webinars, videos, and other types of digital content available online and on demand.
 You can earn 1 PDU by attending 1 hour of learning.
 The opportunities available through these resources are as follows:

 - ProjectManagement.com